You’ve seen the ads. You’ve watched the vids telling you how to make 6 figures a month with your social media following.

 Mastermind groups are a fantastic way to monetize your social media following.
 Unlike traditional coaching, mastermind groups are a meeting of equal-ish minds to support each other, learn, and get accountability.

-Top mastermind groups charge a lot for a cultivated group of like-minded people, and business owners swear by them.
+Top mastermind groups charge a lot for a cultivated experience, and business owners swear by them.
+And they can work perfectly as a high-ticket product.

 How to monetize with a mastermind group